thaysom22/gitpod-full-template-dec2020/README.md

 * Improve confidence and fluency with numeracy and algebra skills.
 * Have a positive and useful educational experience.

-How project satisfies these player goals:
+How project will satisfy these player goals:

 * Game is designed to be adversarial to encourage focus and to motivate players.
 * Provides useful feedback to players about whether they have evaluated an expression correctly.